ParallelMaths/parallel/pages/primary-quiz-32.md

 However, from the same list there are two possible groups of three that sum to 8, so Monika could have picked 1, 2 and 5 or 1, 3 and 4.

-If Monika picks the first triplet, then she has two numbers in common with Daniel: 1 and 2.
+If Monika picks the first triplet, she has two numbers in common with Daniel: 1 and 2.

-If Monika picks the second triplet, then they only have one number in common: 1.
+If Monika picks the second triplet, she has two numbers in common with Daniel: 1 and 3.

-The answer is therefore 1 or 2 depending on Monika’s choice, so this cannot be determined solely from the given information.
+Therefore, regardless of which triplet Monika chooses, she will have two numbers in common with Daniel.
 :::